tiagoh/MCW-ML-Ops-1Day/README.md

 This repository is a fork of the following Github repository: https://github.com/microsoft/MCW-ML-Ops

-All the content available in this repo (and specially all the credits!) is based on the exising Microsoft Cloud Workshop - MLOps available available on its original source.
+All the content available in this repo (and specially all the credits!) is based on the exising "Microsoft Cloud Workshop - MLOps" available on its original source.

 We have simply modified slightly the agenda, structure and some content to tailor it into a 1 day workshop.